apache/arrow/dev/conbench_envs/README.md

 - baseline = PR base HEAD commit with unaltered `/dev/conbench_envs/benchmarks.env`
 - contender = PR branch HEAD commit with overridden `/dev/conbench_envs/benchmarks.env`

-## Why do`@ursabot` benchmark builds need `utils.sh` hooks?
+## Why do`@ursabot` benchmark builds need `hooks.sh`?
 `@ursabot` benchmark builds are maintained in Ursa's private repo.
-Benchmark builds use `utils.sh` functions as hooks to create conda env with Arrow dependencies and build Arrow C++/Python/R/Java/JavaScript from source for a specific Arrow repo's commit.
+Benchmark builds use `hooks.sh` functions as hooks to create conda env with Arrow dependencies and build Arrow C++/Python/R/Java/JavaScript from source for a specific Arrow repo's commit.

-Defining hooks in [utils.sh](../../dev/conbench_envs/utils.sh) in Arrow repo allows benchmark builds for a specific Arrow commit to be always compatible with Arrow's files/scripts used for installing Arrow dependencies and building Arrow, assuming Arrow contributors will update `utils.sh` when they make these changes to files/scripts used by functions in `utils.sh`.
+Defining hooks in Arrow repo allows benchmark builds for a specific Arrow commit to be always compatible with Arrow's files/scripts used for installing Arrow dependencies and building Arrow, assuming Arrow contributors will update `hooks.sh` when they make these changes to files/scripts used by functions in `hooks.sh`.

-## Can other repos and service use `benchmarks.env` and `utils.sh` hooks?
+## Can other repos and service use `benchmarks.env` and `hooks.sh`?

-Yes, other repos and services are welcome to use `benchmarks.env` and `utils.sh` hooks as long as
+Yes, other repos and services are welcome to use `benchmarks.env` and `hooks.sh` as long as
-- existing hooks should not be removed and renamed.
+- existing hooks are not removed or renamed.
 - function definitions for exiting hooks can only be updated in the Arrow commit where Arrow build scripts or files with dependencies have been renamed, moved or added.

-## How can other repos and services use `benchmarks.env` and `utils.sh` hooks to setup benchmark env?
+## How can other repos and services use `benchmarks.env` and `hooks.sh` to setup benchmark env?
-Here are steps how `@ursabot` benchmark builds use `utils.sh` hooks to setup benchmarking env on Ubuntu
+Here are steps how `@ursabot` benchmark builds use `benchmarks.env` and `hooks.sh` to setup benchmarking env on Ubuntu:

 ### 1. Install Arrow dependencies
     sudo su